ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/7-GeneralGameplayGuides/3-Fast-Travel.md

 ## **Military Truck Base**

-Located in the Scrapyard in the Capital/Gibsons Scrapyard in the Mojave, for a measly 1500 caps you can live your dreams of living the van life!
+Located in the Scrapyard in the Capital/Gibsons Scrapyard in the Mojave.
+For a measly 1500 caps, you can buy the Prospector's Pack from Wolfgang & live your dreams of  van life!
 This, of course, comes at the extra added cost of flamer fuel, which is the primary fuel source for the truck.
+And don't think that travelling to the Mojave immediately doesn't come at a cost.
+Benny will steal your truck, sell it to Old Lady Gibson, and you will have to buy it again.